-Health experts recommend all adults to drink two or more litres of water a day.
-This equates to roughly eight 250ml glass-
+Health experts recommend adults drink at least two litres of water each day.
+This equates to roughly eight 250ml glasses.

 If your children never sees you drinking a glass of water they are less likely to think of drinking themselves.